 Lateral to the fornix, we see the choroid plexus of the lateral ventricle – this structure seen here highlighted in green.
 A choroid plexus is found in each of the four ventricles of the brain and they are responsible for production of cerebrospinal fluid.
 Now, this extensively folded membrane consists of a layer of cuboidal epithelium or simple cuboidal epithelial cells surrounding a core of capillaries.
 Capillaries are fenestrated with specific permeability.
 The folding of this membrane allows it to have an expansive surface area and please note that the choroid plexuses are not present in the frontal horn of the lateral ventricle, also not present on the occipital horn of the lateral ventricle and the cerebral aqueduct.

-Here, we only see the choroid plexus of the fourth ventricle but please keep in mind that there are four choroid plexuses in your brain – two in the lateral ventricles and one in the third ventricle and one in the fourth ventricle.
+Here, we only see the choroid plexus of the lateral ventricle but please keep in mind that there are four choroid plexuses in your brain – two in the lateral ventricles and one in the third ventricle and one in the fourth ventricle.

 So, next, let's focus on this area caudal to the thalamus and the first structure that we see here is the pineal gland.
 The pineal gland, also known as the epiphysis cerebri, is located in the diencephalon.
 It projects from the posterior wall of the third ventricle as you can see here on our illustration.
 So, remember, previously, this is part of the third ventricle.
 The pineal gland is attached to both the cerebral hemispheres via the habenular commissure and the trigone superiorly and via the posterior commissure inferiorly.
 The pineal gland is an endocrine gland.
 It is responsible for releasing melatonin regulating the circadian rhythm.
 The regulation of wakefulness and sleep is a secondary function and is achieved through the regulation of the circadian rhythm.